Monday, December 25, 2017

 MCIBTYC!!

-The Golden Dawn released many PD and Mod Disks for the Atari ST during their time.
-However, this disk is something quite different featuring a humorous hack of Cannon Fodder.
+The Golden Dawn released many PD and Mod Disks for the Atari ST during their time (Demozoo link).
+However, this particular disk is something quite different and features a humorous hack of Cannon Fodder.
 Click play to watch little ST soldiers graffiti the Amiga HQ which obviously escalates into war.
-Of course, this can only end in bloodshed :-)
+Of course, this will end in bloodshed :-)

-What a superb idea and one which nicely represents the tensions between ST and Amiga users back in the day.
-Well, mainly Amiga users because we ST guys were too busy enjoying our machine!
+A superb idea and one that represents the tensions between ST and Amiga users back in the day.
+Well, mainly Amiga users because we ST guys were too busy enjoying our machine rather than looking over our shoulders!
 After the intro, this disk is stuffed with cool tunes and supports various playback options, including the stereo playback on the Atari STe.

-Thanks to STompy for this piece of gold and get it downloaded right now!
+Thanks to STompy for this piece of gold and get it downloaded right now.
+Fantastic stuff!!

 Friday, October 27, 2017